Who should take

 Do I have to apply?

-If you are not taking HMX courses through a school program, you will need to fill out a brief application that gives us some basic information about you and what you hope to get out of the HMX courses.
+If you are not taking HMX courses through a school or company, you will need to fill out a brief application that gives us some basic information about you and what you hope to get out of the HMX courses.
 It is recommended that you have knowledge of basic chemistry, biology, and physics for all HMX courses.
 See below for more recommended knowledge by course type.

 What prerequisites do I need?